You are here: HomeOur Faith › Jesus & Christianity

 What can Jesus mean for my life?

 During his time on Earth, Jesus said: “A thief comes to steal, kill, and destroy.
 But I came to give life — life that is full and good.”
-(John chapter 10, verse 10, ERV)
+(John chapter 10, verse 10, ERV).

-This means that Jesus wants to take our hurt – ts, the things that weigh us down and steal our joy – a, and exchange them for God’s peace, unconditional love, goodness, hope and joy.
+This means that Jesus wants to take our hurts – the things that weigh us down and steal our joy – and exchange them for God’s peace, unconditional love, goodness, hope and joy.
 Through Jesus’ death on the cross and his resurrection (coming back to life), we can have a meaningful relationship with God the Father, our Creator.
-There is more to life than fleeting good feelings, and God wants you to experience it.
+There is more to life than fleeting good feelings, and God wants you to experience life to the full.

 What is a Christian?